-If you jointly own property in Minnesota with your spouse, you may be wondering if your husband can sell, mortgage, or otherwise dispose of it without your consent.
-This is a common question when marital disputes or ownership disagreements arise.
+If you and your spouse jointly own property in Minnesota, you may wonder whether your husband can sell, mortgage, or otherwise dispose of it without your consent.
+This is a common concern during marital disputes or ownership disagreements.

 How Do Property Laws Affect a Spouse’s Ability to Sell a House?